 The road to hell is paved with discarded business models

 Look this year, and not only is the US a net gas exporter.
 The US gas market is on its way to becoming the first true 1 tcm/a gas behemoth on Earth.
 Emissions are at the lowest point in living memory.
-And the price of Natural Gas is so low for so long that there is talk of a new industrial revolution.
-This low priced clean energy attracts plenty of energy-hungry industry.
+And the price of Natural Gas has been so low for so long that there is talk of a new industrial revolution.
+This low-priced clean energy attracts plenty of energy-hungry industries.
 They all flock back to the lower 48.

 But this shale revolution has not played all its cards.
 There are a lot more surprises in the store.
 Buckle down for the ride as you might be in for a massive surprise.
 Yes, most people did not see shale coming when it was in its early years.
 There were quite many of those that could see the lone rednecks.
 They tried to make shale work but most observers thought that it would never amount to anything.

-We know about the existence of shale oil and gas for a long time.
+We have known about the existence of shale oil and gas for a long time.
 Almost as long as we know about the use of oil as a feedstock for energy applications.
 Kerogen wells (the precursor stage of crude oil) were drilled in Austria in the late 19th century.

 People knew it was there.
 They knew that it might be made commercial to exploit.
 And they tried to prove their assumptions wrong.
 The resource was there.
 But could anyone find a way to make this a money-spinner?